Login

 Exceptionally well

-What did your students find in your community that they hadn’t noticed before and what sparked that discovery? we didn't get out for walk in our area but would like to.
+What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
+A lot of our food is imported- especially in the Winter time.

-Has this kit prompted any new food related initiatives within your school? yes - a whole deep dive.
+Has this kit prompted any new food related initiatives within your school?
+Yes- pickling our excess food and how other cultures use this method.

 Helpful Report

 What are three words that describe the activities in this kit?
-Empowering
+Relevant, sustainable and eye opening.

 How effective was the resource in fostering critical thinking about food waste issues?